C-Francoeur/myLMSC261/FizzBuzz/FizzBuzzTrials.md

         4
         Buzz

-My zero value was being print as well, so I added a little extra code.
+My zero value was being printed as well, so I added a little extra code.

           def func(count):
               for i in range(count + 1):